Stage Nearly Set For Miss Universe Pageant At Seminole Hard Rock Hotel & Casino In Hollywood

 “I get to know the girls a little bit better, which is one of the things I really wanted to do here at Miss Universe,” said Bernadette Belle Ong, Miss Singapore.

-The stage is nearly set at the Seminole Hard Rock Hotel and Casino in Hollywood, which is hosting the delegates and the event itself.READ MORE: Gov. Ron DeSantis Signs Bill To Combat Flooding Ahead Of Hurricane Season
+The stage is nearly set at the Seminole Hard Rock Hotel and Casino in Hollywood, which is hosting the delegates and the event itself.READ MORE: Miami Proud: Young Musician On Autism Spectrum Showcases Extraordinary Talent

-“There is no bigger event than Miss Universe that puts the eyes of the entire world on South Florida and on the Guitar Hotel property, said Hard Rock Entertainment Director Keith Sheldon.
+“There is no bigger event than Miss Universe that puts the eyes of the entire world on South Florida and on the Guitar Hotel property, said Keith Sheldon, president of entertainment for Hard Rock International and Seminole Gaming.

 He said they’re happy to be hosting such an internationally known spectacle and hopes the excitement and energy will bring future events.